-Karen Hanover’s TV production company, Karen Hanover TV Productions, is currently in production on a new courtroom reality TV show with a BIG twist!
+Karen Hanover TV presents, a new courtroom reality TV show with a BIG twist!

 Court TV shows present content mainly in the form of legal hearings between plaintiffs and defendants presided over by a pseudo-judge.
 At present, these shows typically portray small claims court cases, produced in a simulation of a small claims courtroom inside of a television studio.
 Plaintiffs and defendants sign arbitration agreements so the judgment is legally binding.

-Karen Hanover TV has cast a sharp-tongued, convicted white collar felon as the Judge.
+Karen Hanover TV presents a sharp-tongued, convicted white collar felon as the Judge.
 This irony should create some dramatic moments in the courtroom as “You can’t bullshit a bullshitter.” says Karen Hanover, CEO of Karen Hanover TV Productions.

-These television programs tend to air once or twice for every weekday as part of daytime television and often cost little to create (under $200,000 a week, where entertainment magazines cost five times that).
+Karen Hanover TV Presents notes that these television programs tend to air once or twice for every weekday as part of daytime television.
+They often cost little to create (under $200,000 a week, where entertainment magazines cost five times that).
 Like talk shows, the procedure of court shows varies based upon the titular host.

 In most cases, they are first-run syndication programs.
 In 2001, the genre began to beat out soap operas in daytime television ratings.
 While all syndicated shows are steadily losing audiences, court shows have the slowest rate of viewer erosion.
 Accordingly, by the end of the 2000s, the number of court shows in syndication had, for the first time, equaled the number of talk shows.
 As reported in late 2012, court programming is the second highest-rated genre on daytime television.
 The genre’s most formidable competitors in syndication have been the sitcom and game show genres.